Lost Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Find Lost North Dakota Traffic Ticket Information

 Knowing the citing law enforcement agency will help.
 In North Dakota, traffic tickets issued by the Highway Patrol or Sheriff Department are filed with the district court from the county in which you were ticketed.
 Traffic tickets issued by local police officers are handled by the municipal court of that specific city or town.
 If you were ticketed near a North Dakota municipality, but can't recall the citing law enforcement agency, you may have to make two calls (county court and the municipality court) before finding the correct presiding court.

 Call the court clerk.
-If you don't have the citation number, the clerk will use your name to track down the ticket.
-The court can provide a copy of your ND traffic ticket, which will have full instructions on how to respond.
+If you don't have the citation number, the clerk will use your name to track down the lost ticket.
+The court can provide a copy of your ND lost traffic ticket, which will have full instructions on how to respond.

 Regardless of your plea, you must post bond within 14 days of the date on your ND traffic citation.
 You may do this either by mail or in person.